 It’s not enough to just attract users to your site—you need to get them to sign up and then maintain those subscriptions, too.
-Here’s how to make content easily digestible, so users actually look forward to what they’re receiving, and crave to hear from you.
+Here’s how to spice up your content, so your consumers crave to hear from you.

-Sometimes it is easier to spend a few dollars on Google Ads to get that highly relevant traffic to your site, but that is only one of the issues facing marketers today.
+Spending a few dollars on Google Ads can help drive critical traffic to your site, but that’s not enough.
 You also need to understand who your users are and what their preferences are.
 The days of aimlessly writing articles, hoping to attract users at random are over.
-You need to actually personalize your content to make sure you are offering users what they truly want to read.
+Personalizing your content to will ensure you’re offering users what they truly want to read.

 Ask Users What They Want to Read

-There is no shame in asking for topic ideas within your email.
-Your readers will be impressed that you care about what they are interested in and that you will actually follow-up on your promises, by writing relevant content.
+There’s no shame in asking for topic ideas within your email.
+Your readers will be impressed that you care about their interests, and are willing to write relevant content and follow-up on your promises.
 Asking questions shows you care about your users.
-They are more than just numbers, and they need to feel that way.
-You will be surprised at the amount of people who take advantage of this.
+They’re more than just numbers, and they need to feel that way.

 Content Best Practices

 We all get a kick out of these.
 Choose topics relating to your industry that highlight interesting, unusual or rare facts.
 You can tell how much readers look forward to receiving these by email open, subscription and unsubscribe rates.

 Whatever any business says about itself pales in comparison to what others say.
 This is why testimonials and case studies are essential.
 A catchy email subject line that works well every time is based around user stories.
 For example: Check out how Company X Achieved its Goal by 3X.

 Remember that content should be easily digestible, especially in an email.
 This includes content-driven design features.
 To create the perfect email, use clear and concise messaging.
 Bullet points are great because they are visually aesthetic and easy to consume.